 Michael Reyes ’14 moved into his unexpected major one step at a time.
 He is a dance concentrator who plans to build a career around dance, music and education.
 His aspiration is to return to Hamilton College to teach hip-hop dance.More >>

-On campus, he worked on hip-hop in his free time.
-In class, he studied jazz, ballet and other dance forms, plus video, photography, art and music.
+On campus, he works on hip-hop in his free time.
+In class, he studies jazz, ballet and other dance forms, plus video, photography, art and music.
 Off campus, he teaches dance to local youth.
 Post graduation, Reyes plans a period of intensive study with old-school hip-hop masters.
 “I feel like if you are going to consider yourself a hip-hop dancer, you need to go back to your history.
 You need to find out where it came from, who it came from, why did it even come about,” Reyes says.

 After that, he plans to pursue a graduate degree in education and music technology in London, where he believes hip-hop is more respected as an art form.

 Erin Brown ’09 started dancing when she was 6 years old, majored in dance at Hamilton College and in 2013 launched her own dance company, the Noumenon Dance Experience, in Chicago.